JinkoSolar — 2025 at a Glance

 - 5 GWh of battery cell capacity

-To put this in context: CATL has 772 GWh of total lithium battery capacity (covering both EV and ESS), and EVE Energy is building toward 260 GWh across all segments.
-Jinko’s 17 GWh of pack capacity positions it as a mid-sized ESS system integrator — meaningful but far from the leaders in raw scale.
+For comparison, CATL has 772 GWh of total lithium battery capacity (covering both EV and ESS), and EVE Energy is building toward 260 GWh across all segments.

-The more interesting number is the 5 GWh of in-house cell capacity.
-Most solar companies entering the ESS market source cells externally from established battery manufacturers.
-Jinko’s decision to build its own cell manufacturing — through subsidiaries like Jiangxi Jinko Energy Storage Co., Ltd. (incorporated May 2022), Zhejiang Jinko Battery Cell Co., Ltd. (incorporated August 2025), and Jinko Energy Storage Technology Co., Ltd. (incorporated December 2022) — signals a deeper commitment to vertical integration in storage, mirroring its approach in solar.
+The 5 GWh of cell capacity is in-house.
+Cell manufacturing is carried out through subsidiaries including Jiangxi Jinko Energy Storage Co., Ltd. (incorporated May 2022), Zhejiang Jinko Battery Cell Co., Ltd. (incorporated August 2025), and Jinko Energy Storage Technology Co., Ltd. (incorporated December 2022).

 The ESS manufacturing facility in Haining, Zhejiang Province received ISO 9001 Quality Management System certification in 2025, and was included in Jiaxing City’s 2025 Green Factory List.